 What are Decimals?

-The decimal representation of the number “thirty-four and seven-tenths” is given below:
+Given below is the decimal representation of the number “thirty-four and seven-tenths”:

-3 tens, 4 ones, and 7 tenths make up the number 34.7.
+3 tens, 4 ones, and 7 tenths creates the number 34.7.

 Properties of Decimals

-School Connect Online offers olympiads such as:
+School Connect Online offers Olympiads such as: